HBM/jet/index.md

 callback function will be invoked.
 If a State does not provide a set callback function, it is considered read-only and an appropriate error response will be emitted.
-Per default, when the `set` callback does not throw an error, a State change is posted automaticlly, thus keeping all other Peers and the Daemon in sync.
+Per default, when the `set` callback does not throw an error, a State change is posted automatically, thus keeping all other Peers and the Daemon in sync.

 States may also change at any time spontaneously.